Achmad Nawir

-Achmad Nawir (1 January 1911 – April 1995) was a Indonesia doctor and footballer.
-Nawir played for a local club HBS Soerabaja and also the Indonesia national football team.
+Achmad Nawir (30 June 1912 – 1 April 1995) was an Indonesian doctor and footballer.
+Nawir played for HBS Soerabaja and the Dutch East Indies (Indonesia) national team.

 Career

-He is noted for captaining of the Indonesia national football team while it crashed out in defeat to Hungary at the 1938 FIFA World Cup, 6–0.
+Nawir is noted for captaining of the Dutch East Indies national team (predecessor of Indonesia national team) while it crashed out in defeat to Hungary at the 1938 FIFA World Cup, 6–0.
 Curiously, the other captain, György Sárosi, had a doctorate degree, the same as Nawir.
 Nawir wore his studious glasses for the match.
-Indonesia automatically qualified for the tournament after their original opponents, Japan, withdrew from the qualifying round.
+Dutch East Indies automatically qualified for the tournament after their original opponents, Japan, withdrew from the qualifying round.
 He is one of the few players to wear glasses in the World Cup.
 Nawir and most of his teammates only played in two international matches, one against Hungary in the World Cup and another against Netherlands, losing 9–2 in a friendly game just after the World Cup.
-It was the last international match for "Dutch East Indies", which became the independent nation of Indonesia in 1945.
+It was the last international match for the Dutch East Indies, which became the independent nation of Indonesia in 1945.